 - ‘’it is linked to the data signed therewith in such a way that any subsequent change in the data is detectable.’’

-Essentially, an advanced electronic signature provides a high level of identification of the person signing the document, a high level of security and can detect if the data has been tampered with before being signed.
+Essentially, an advanced electronic signature provides a high level of identification of the person signing the document, a high level of security and can detect if the data has been tampered with before and after being signed.
 PleaseSign more than meets these requirements.